ansovald/clembench-d/ta_integration/readme.md

 Despite passing the seed, there might occur some non-deterministic behavior, which might be fixed by `override_variables` in `clemgame.json`.

 For example, in WordChains, the start word is sampled from a word list generated from a set, i.e., `list(set(word.lower() for word in nltk.corpus.words.words()))`.
 Sets are nondeterministic, and sampling accordingly doesn't work.
-As a workaround, `override_variables` is added to the `clemgame.json`:
+As a workaround, `override_variables` is added to the `clemgame.json` to sort the list:

 ```
 "override_variables": {